7th Infantry Regiment (Argentina): Preparations for war

 I was issued with a FAL 7.62 millimetre rifle.
 Other guys were given FAP light machineguns and others got PAMs [submachine guns].
 The main emphasis in shooting was making every bullet count.
 I was also shown how to use a bazooka, how to make and lay booby-traps, and how to navigate at night, and we went on helicopter drills, night and day attacks and ambushes.

 Service was not always harsh though, with the local soldiers of the 10th Brigade permitted to return to their homes for dinner and weekends during quiet periods.
-Private Omar Anibal Brito (KIA, killed in action) from the 7th Regiment's B Company would not be so lucky, having several run-ins with his superiors and even going ausente sin licencia (absent without leave or AWOL), he would miss out on the rewards for good behaviour and even spend time in the lock-up cell.
+Private Omar Anibal Brito (KIA), from the regiment's B Company, would not be so lucky; having several run-ins with his superiors, and even going AWOL, he would miss out on the rewards for good behaviour, spending much time in the lock-up cell of the Regiment instead.

 There was a nearby school and to this the 7th Regiment provided skilled labour in the form of Private Antonio Francisco Belmonte and others as part of a Hearts and Minds campaign with Belmonte recalling, "They also had a system where conscripts with certain trades - painters, electricians, builders and the like - were sent outside to help on civilian projects such as repairing and decorating schools.
 For some reason they sent me to work on a school and I missed a lot of training, particularly the big manoeuvres, because of it.
 On one occasion a big exercise was coming up which I very much wanted to attend, but the headmistress of the school told our authorities she wanted her work finished and we were ordered to stay and do it and miss the exercise."

-The culmination of the training cycle for the conscripts consisted of a brigade-sized mechanized infantry assault with supporting IAI Dagger fighter-bombers from the Argentine Air Force in the General Acha Desert in La Pampa Province in October 1981.
-Private Claudio Alberto Carbone from the 7th Mechanized Regiment recalls the major exercise that also involved the 1st Armoured Cavalry Brigade:
+The culmination of the training cycle for the conscripts consisted of a division-sized mechanized infantry/armoured assault with the accompanying 1st Armoured Cavalry Brigade along with supporting IAI Dagger fighter-bombers from the Argentine Air Force in the General Acha Desert in La Pampa Province in October 1981.
+Private Claudio Alberto Carbone from the 7th Mechanized Regiment recalls the major exercise: